veyselsari/veyselsari/README.md

 - Hi, I’m @veyselsari
 - I’m a MD student in Turkey.
 - I'm interested in coding and spending my free time to this.
-- I’m currently learning python.
-Also Linux and C/C++ are on my queue.
-- Add me on instagram for comminication. https://www.instagram.com/veyselsari__/
-- Last thing about me : I'm too lazy to add my own photo to git so i use this anon pp :P.
+- Last thing about me : I'm too lazy to take my own photo so i use this :P.